okihubom-dev/GDMYDebug/docs/faq.md

 No.

 I actually tried GDExtension at first, but I found that it required too many workarounds compared to a C++ Module.

-### Would you prefer this to be implemented officially in Godot?

-Yes.

-This project is mainly an experiment to explore what a simple in-game debug utility could look like when implemented directly in the engine.

-If Godot eventually provides a similar feature officially, I would actually prefer using the official implementation rather than maintaining my own module.

 ### Does GDMYDebug work in Release builds?